 Create a strategy and content for a few weeks/ months in advance and DIY

-This will save you a lot of time in start-up cost and ensure you deliver your newsletters consistently no-matter-what.
-Writing your newsletters as-you-go, week by week, incurs the risk of running into some problems, emergencies and other ‘more urgent issues’ that will stop you from running your email marketing campaign consistently.
+This will save you a lot of time in start-up costs and ensure you deliver your newsletters consistently no matter what.
+Writing your newsletters as-you-go, week by week, incurs the risk of running into some problems, emergencies, and other ‘more urgent issues that will stop you from running your email marketing campaign consistently.
 And the last thing you want is a disappointed customer who was waiting for the ‘Part 4’ of your ‘Business Toolkit’ series which you didn’t deliver because your wife was delivering your first baby.
 You get my point – life happens, but your customer doesn’t care.
 If you know what you will be doing in your business 6 months down the road, there is no reason why you shouldn’t be able to write about it 6 months in advance.
 Take 2-3 days off to create and schedule content in advance (your business will thank you), although you can cheaply outsource the execution part (see next point).
 Start by writing down your email marketing strategy and a list of newsletter titles.
 Write compelling subject lines (see my next post on how to do that).
-Choose the photos of products you will promote or stock-photos you will use to illustrate your content (you can use a free stock photo website like Unsplash.com for royalty- and attribution-free, high resolution photos).
+Choose the photos of products you will promote or stock photos you will use to illustrate your content (you can use a free stock photo website like Unsplash.com for royalty- and attribution-free, high-resolution photos).
 And then, set down to writing the newsletters or…

 Schedule your newsletters

 You don’t need to send the newsletter to your mailing list manually each time.
 Use the scheduling option in your GAN tool to send the newsletters on specific days without any further involvement on your part.
 You can basically set up 6-months of work in less than an hour and forget about it!